zyd14/flask_restful_demo/README.md

 or perform asynchronous invocations of your lambda function (zappa provides a great `@task` wrapper for this, importable from `zappa.asynchronous`).
 - Maximum payload that can be received via a call to Lambda is 6MB.
-To pass larger datasets you can pass an S3 location and load the data from the Lambda instance (provided it can fit in the 3GB of allotted memory).
+To pass larger datasets you can pass an S3 location and load the data from the Lambda instance (provided it can fit in the ~3GB of allotted memory).
 Maximum response size for API Gateway is 10MB, but the same technique can be used to pass around details of where larger datasets live.
+- Highly bursty / concurrent loads on a Lambda function can take a bit longer to provision and responsiveness will degrade relatively quickly in relation to a burst of concurrent executions without configuring Provisioned Concurrency for your function.